Ram Sahay Panday

-Ram Sahay Panday (born 11 March 1933) is a Rai dancer from Sagar in the Indian State of Madhya Pradesh.
+Ram Sahay Panday (11 March 1933 – 8 April 2025) was an Indian Rai dancer from Sagar in the state of Madhya Pradesh.
 The Rai (also spelt as Raai) dance was traditionally associated with the Bedia community which itself was associated with flesh trade.
-In spite of the fact that he was not a member of the community, he devoted his whole life to the practice and performance of the Rai dance and to secure acceptance and respectability to the dance form.
-His untiring efforts helped obtain national and international recognition to this dance form.
+Even though he was not a member of the community, he devoted his whole life to the practice and performance of the Rai dance and to secure acceptance and respectability for the dance form.
+His tireless efforts helped obtain national and international recognition of this dance form.